jamwjam/EarthquakeVisualizer/README.md

 - Zoom in feature

 ##Implement Animation
-- Animate Earthquake POI's over span of time
+- Animate Earthquake POI's over span of time :heavy_check_mark:
 - Edit CSS to make POI's more lively and interesting

 ##Research / Experiment with different projection